 On this page you will find detailed explanations of each configuration option.
-During the first configuration pay special attention to these 3 options, everything else you can change later: external_domain, internal_domain and ssh_management_key_string (at least replace the public keys in the last one with your real ssh keys).
+During the first configuration pay special attention to these 3 options, everything else you can change later: external_domain, internal_domain and, if you preparing a real installation, not just a test, keys_repository.

 3. Actual installation

 Before you start installing Server Farmer on your servers, it is essential that you have a basic understanding of Server Farmer main server roles: farm manager and backup collector.